spectraldoy/brewin-interpreter/README.md

 Sample Brewin++ programs can be found in the `v2` directory, and sample Brewin# programs can be found in the `v3` directory.
 These are structured the way they are so as to work with the `tester.py` and `harness.py` files, which implement an autograder.
 This autograder was provided to us and was not written by me.
 It comes from this repo: https://github.com/UCLA-CS-131/spring-23-autograder.
 The `intbase.py` (base interpreter) and `bparser.py` (Brewin parser) files were also provided to us, and come from here: https://github.com/UCLA-CS-131/spring-23-project-starter.

+Some test cases were contributed by other CS 131 students.

 This project requires Python 3.11 to work correctly.

 ## Running a Brewin# program